eclipse-theia/theia-website/README.md

 ## CI

-The website is automatically build at and deployed to netlify.
+The website is automatically built at and deployed to Netlify.

 ## License